So ends my first week as officially not-a-doctor.

 My friends would ask me where I kept my money and phone.
 It shocked them when I said that I kept a small amount of cash in my handbag for emergencies or lunches.
 When we were told not to carry handbags any more as they were ‘unhygienic’, I kept them in the pockets of my scrubs or wedged into my bra.

-As I hung my coat up on a hook at Dr Morton’s, I suddenly realised I’d never have to scrape its trampled form off a hospital floor again to brush off the muddy shoe prints.
+As I hung my coat up on a hook in the office this week, I suddenly realised I’d never have to scrape its trampled form off a hospital floor again to brush off the muddy shoe prints.
 Luxury!

 2. Lunch breaks